-4. Scan or find the above image online, blow it up to fit your face, cut it out and make a quick mask out of it with two holes on the side and some string.
+4. Print out the above image to fit your face, cut it out and make a quick mask with two holes on the side and some string.

 5. Read the story to them in the most spooky and animated way you can.
 After the story is done (hell, throw in a few others while you’re at it) tell them at 11:00 pm, there will be cookies waiting for them in the kitchen if they “dare” to venture out of their room.

-6. Let the terror sink in for a couple of hours.
+6. Let the terror sink in for one hour.

-7. When the kids come into the kitchen in search of cookies, be hiding nearby in your .10 cent mask and preferably a dark robe or cloak of some kind.
+7. When the kids venture into the kitchen in search of cookies, be hiding nearby in your printed mask and preferably a dark robe or cloak of some kind.
 Wait for the perfect moment to come out and when the kids scream and run the other way, pat yourself on the back for being part of the perfect nightmare and for making a fun memory they will talk about for years to come.
-If the children need therapy after this, don’t blame me.
+If the children need therapy after this, I can’t be held accountable.